devkiloton/nostr-client/README.md

 ## A simple NOSTR client
-- There's not much to say
+- There's no much to say